The two definitions of the index difference: Proof of the main result

 We now turn to the proof of Theorem \ref{isomorphism-theorem}.
-Before we can prove this, we need to know that there exist enough $\Cl^{p,q}$-bundles on the fibre bundle $\pi$ so that the proposition has a chance to be true.
+The first step is to show that here exist enough $\Cl^{p,q}$-bundles on $M$ so that the statement has a chance to be true.